abhinavsp0730/Dukaan-Prototype/README.md

 You can spin down the docker compose service by runing \
 ```$ docker-compose -f docker-compose.prod.yml down -v```

-While I was creating the project I didn't found the example of the exact tech stack in the internet. \
+While I was creating the project I didn't find the example of the exact tech stack in the internet. \
 Also, there are lots of other thing happening in this project which I didn't cover in the ```readme.md```  intentionally.
 \
 So, if you want a tutorial blog for this project then send me mail at ```abhinavsp0730@gmail.com``` \